eficode-academy/kubernetes-katas/basic-deployment.md

 deployment.apps/nginx created
 ```

-We can ask Kubernetes about what resources it has, such as our pod.
+We can ask Kubernetes about what resources it has, such as our `pod`.

 We do this using the `kubect get <kind>` command, in this case the `<kind>` will be `pod(s)`.